Stgeorge2002/Research-Project-1B/README.md

 UMAPxspread.py = UMAP analysis in 3D with configurable spread options.

 Anova.py = Anova tests for all the features in the Macs dataset.

+(new) ESF.py = Elasticnet Feature selection and dataset merger.